 Highlight "System ID 1" in the Selected Columns list and use the up arrow button to move it directly underneath "Work Order #".

-Change the "System ID 1" Header to "Fleet ID".
+Change the "System ID 1" Header to "Fleet ID" and change the names of the "Text" fields.
 Save your changes.